 Check out this video about the opening of Phase 2 of the trail.
 There is also a cool video walkthrough.

-A series of stylish boardwalks and bridges over the ravine add aesthetic flair to this lovely outdoor experience.
+A series of stylish boardwalks and bridges over the ravine adds aesthetic flair to this lovely outdoor experience.

 Check Out The Charles Sauriol Conservation Area

-Just east of the Don Valley Parkway, north of Eglinton is the Charles Sauriol Conservation Area.
+Just east of the Don Valley Parkway, north of Eglinton, is the Charles Sauriol Conservation Area.
 It was named after Charles Sauriol (obviously), who was born in Toronto in 1904 and was a passionate conservationist.
 It, as well as the abutting Anewen Greenbelt, are part of the extensive East Don River Trail system on the east side of the Don Valley Parkway and the Don River.
-After all, one of Sauriol’s personal missions was preserving the natural state of the Don River, leading him to co-found the Don River Conservation Association in 1946.
+After all, one of Sauriol’s personal missions was to preserve the natural state of the Don River, which led him to co-found the Don River Conservation Association in 1946.
 There’s even an elementary school that bears his name near Dundas Street West and Dupont!

 When Charles was a boy, the Don Valley would have looked largely untouched, like this: